destrutoyt/Weather_App/README.md

-# Project Title
-Weather App (Python + GUI + Weather Data Retrieval) v3.0
+# Weather App (Python + GUI + Weather Data Retrieval) v3.0

-# Description
+## Description

-The Weather App is a program developed in Python that gets weather information from **OpenWeatherMaps** and then displays it on an easy-to-read GUI.
-While the program obtains real-time weather data, it only gets it from a specific location (Customizable in source code).
+The Weather App is a Python program that retrieves weather information from OpenWeatherMap and displays it in an easy-to-read graphical user interface (GUI).
+Currently, the app fetches real-time weather data for a specific location, which can be customized in the source code.

+> ⚠️ **Note:** This repository is no longer actively maintained, as I am shifting my focus towards web development and quality assurance (QA).
+However, the app remains fully functional and available for use or reference.

+---

-# Dependencies
+## Dependencies
-- Libraries:

 - Tkinter
-   - PIL
+- PIL (Pillow)
 - datetime
-   - request
+- requests

-- **!
-IMPORTANT !** The API being used has limited uses and it is better to get one for free on OpenWeatherMap
+> **Important:** The OpenWeatherMap API used here has request limits.
+It's recommended to get your own free API key from [OpenWeatherMap](https://openweathermap.org/api).

-# Features
+## Features

-- Extract real-time weather data including temperature, pressure, wind speed, condition, and humidity
+- Retrieves real-time weather data, including temperature, pressure, wind speed, condition, and humidity
-- Displays custom alerts/advice depending on weather conditions.
-(NOTE: These alerts are custom-made and not officially an alert from the National Weather Services)
+- Displays custom alerts and advice based on weather conditions (Note: These alerts are user-created, not official warnings from National Weather Services)
-- A simple GUI that displays weather data and icons according to the current condition.
+- Simple GUI showing weather data with condition-specific icons
-- Auto API Verification / Testing
+- Automatic API verification and testing
-- Log text file that includes any issues, warnings, or useful information for debugging purposes
+- Log file for debugging with warnings, issues, and useful information

-# TO-DO / UPCOMING FEATURES
-This project is still under development, and it will be updated often to accomplish its objectives.
-Every update will ALWAYS include:
-- Bug fixes (Including grammar, logic, GUI elements, etc)
-- Cleaner source code
+## Planned Features (When the Project Was Active)

+*Note: Since active development has ceased, these features remain ideas for future implementation:*

+- Search tool to retrieve weather data for any location worldwide
-- GUI design improvements
+- Improved, more user-friendly GUI

-As for new features planned, this is what is going to be developed in the upcoming days (Ascending items are a priority):

-1. A search tool that can be used to retrieve data from ANYWHERE in the world
-2. New and improved GUI for easier view
-3. Weather predictions
+- Weather predictions and forecasts
-4. Conversion to an actual APP (Windows Only for now) - Possible final version

-I hope you enjoy using my Weather App and remember that any feedback is greatly appreciated :)!
+> **Note:** There is a SLIGHT chance that these features are developed and deployed as a massive, but final build.
+However, contributions are encouraged :D!

+## Maintenance & Updates

+While this project was under active development, updates included bug fixes, cleaner code, and GUI improvements.
+As mentioned, I am no longer updating this repository regularly due to my focus shift toward web development and QA.

+## Feedback

+Thank you for using the Weather App!
+Any feedback or contributions are still appreciated and welcome.